Back to States List

 • OPERS discloses its proxy voting records on this website.

-• The STRS board represents state public school teachers and consists of 11 members: 5 elected contributing teacher members; 2 elected retired teacher members; an investment expert appointed by the governor; an investment expert appointed jointly by the speaker of the House and the Senate president; an investment expert designated by the treasurer of state; and the superintendent of public instruction or his designated investment expert.
+• The STRS board represents state public school teachers and consists of 11 members: 5 elected contributing teacher members; 2 elected retired teacher members; 1 investment expert appointed by the governor; 1 investment expert appointed jointly by the speaker of the House and the Senate president; 1 investment expert designated by the treasurer of state; the superintendent of public instruction or his designated investment expert.

-• The SERS board represents public school employees and consists of 9 members: 4 elected employee members, 2 elected retiree members, and 3 appointed investment expert members; 1 investment expert is appointed by the governor, a second by the treasurer of state, and the third jointly by the speaker of the House and president of the Senate.
+• The SERS board represents public school employees and consists of 9 members: 4 elected employee members, 2 elected retiree members, and 3 appointed investment expert members; 1 investment expert is appointed by the governor, 1 investment expert is appointed by the treasurer of state, and 1 investment expert is appointed jointly by the speaker of the House and president of the Senate.

-• The OP&F board represents police and firefighters and consists of 9 members: 6 employee members elected by their respective member groups (2 representatives of police departments, 2 representatives of fire departments, 1 retired firefighter, 1 retired police officer), and 3 statutory members with professional investment experience, 1 appointed by the Governor, 1 appointed by the State Treasurer, 1 appointed jointly by the Senate President and the Speaker of the House).
+• The OP&F board represents police and firefighters and consists of 9 members: 6 employee members elected by their respective member groups (2 representatives of police departments, 2 representatives of fire departments, 1 retired firefighter, 1 retired police officer); 3 statutory members with professional investment experience (1 appointed by the Governor, 1 appointed by the State Treasurer, 1 appointed jointly by the Senate President and the Speaker of the House).

 By Asset Manager